British teenager on rape trial gets jail term suspended in Cyprus - The Media Times

 SERIOUS BELIEFS

-Lawyers for the woman say she will appeal to clear her name.
+Lawyers say the woman is suffering from post-traumatic stress and will appeal to clear her name.

 The woman insists that an attack has taken place and that she has been pressured to withdraw her complaint during the overnight interrogation by police and with no lawyer present.
 A defense witness, a former state forensic pathologist, said her injuries were consistent with rape.